twyb/News-Scrapper-and-Summarizer/README.md

 ##Project Structure:
-|- crawler: Code to crawl from reddit
+|- crawler: Code to crawl from reddit.
-|- Individual Sentiment Analysis Files: Contains the results of our sentiment file in the form of csv
+|- Individual Sentiment Analysis Files: Contains the results of our sentiment file in the form of csv.
-|- Modelling for topic
+|- Modelling for topic.
-|- News data: The csv files for the data collected from reuters and guardians
+|- News data: The csv files for the data collected from reuters and guardians.
-|- Preprocessing: Code for topic modelling pre-processing
+|- Preprocessing: Code for topic modelling pre-processing.
-|- Sentiment Analysis: Code on how the sentiment analysis is being done using textblob
+|- Sentiment Analysis: Code on how the sentiment analysis is being done using textblob.
-|- Sentiment Split: CSv files after pos is being performed
+|- Sentiment Split: CSv files after pos is being performed.
-|- Social data: CSv files crawled from reddit and twitter based on the topics we have find out
+|- Social data: CSv files crawled from reddit and twitter based on the topics we have find out.